 What is a tracker?

-A tracker is the central server behind most torrents, listing the swarm of users participating in the download and bringing together both parties.
+According to Sapphire, a tracker is the central server behind most torrents, listing the swarm of users participating in the download and bringing together both parties.
 Imagine it to be some kind of phone book for the BitTorrent: There are several of them, and it is there that your torrent client finds other like minded users to download from.

 Recommended: Privacy protected Tor search engine